vsajip/sarge/docs/overview.rst

 The :mod:`subprocess` module in the standard library contains some very powerful functionality.
-It encapsulates the nitty-gritty details of subprocess creation and communication on Posix and Windows platforms, and presents the application programmer with a uniform interface to the OS-level facilities.
+It encapsulates the nitty-gritty details of subprocess creation and communication on POSIX and Windows platforms, and presents the application programmer with a uniform interface to the OS-level facilities.
 However, :mod:`subprocess` does not do much more than this, and is difficult to use in some scenarios.
 For example: